Things to see and do - Amsterdam

 Traditionally the aristocratic district, this southern part of the canal belt, between the Leidsegracht and the Amstel, is more refined than the northern part but also more commercial and animated.
 Culture and nightlife are centred on two squares, Leidseplein and Rembrandtplein.
 For a good canal view, head to the charming Reguliersgracht, from where seven bridges (lit up by night) can be seen.

-The Museumplain is the focus for the city's cultural life, boasting three of Amsterdam's greatest museums: the Rijksmuseum, the Van Gogh Museum, and the Stedelijk Museum (covering 1850 to the present day), drawing tourists from around the globe, here to see Vermeer's The Milkmaid, Rembrandt's The Night Watch and Van Gogh's Sunflowers.
+The Museumplain is the focus for the city's cultural life, boasting three of Amsterdam's greatest museums: the Rijksmuseum, the Van Gogh Museum, and the Stedelijk Museum, drawing tourists from around the globe, here to see Vermeer's The Milkmaid, Rembrandt's The Night Watch and Van Gogh's Sunflowers.
 Nearby is the Vondelpark, a green lung in the city centre and an ideal spot to pause after museum visits.

 Opened in 1973, this museum contains hundreds of Van Gogh's paintings, drawings and letters, through which his development can be followed from the Nuenen period (1883-1885) to the Auvers-sur-Oise period (1890).
 There are also some works by artists who were friends of the painter.
 To visit this museum is to discover a body of work by one of the greatest Dutch painters, a man who fled his country to explore the light of the South.
-The very spacious building is the work of Gerrit Rietveld, one of the leaders of the De Stijl ("the Style") movement.
-Amongst the most noteworthy canvases by Van Gogh's contemporaries are Monet's Young Woman at a Table, Emile Bernard's Martinique Landscape, and, especially important, the Portrait of Vincent Van Gogh painting the Sunflowers by Gauguin.
-Of Van Gogh's own pictures mention must be made of The Potato-Eaters, Apples, White Grapes, Lemons and Pears and the Self-portrait with Grey Hat.
-Some landscapes from the Arles period reflect the influence of Japanese prints, like the Fishing Boats on the Beach at Stes-Maries-de-la-Mer.
-Also painted in Arles, The Sower and The Sunflowers are exceptional.
-Not to be missed are The Irises and the Cornfield with Reaper (from the St-Rémy period).
-The Auvers-sur-Oise period groups together the artist's last masterpieces, such as Trees, Roots and Branches and the Cornfield with Crows.
-The museum is unforgettable.
+The experience is unforgettable.

 The name reflects both the famous concert hall built in 1888 and its great symphony orchestra.
 In 1988, on the orchestra's centenary, Queen Beatrix awarded it the title "royal" (Koninklijk).

-Built in the 12C the Trencavel Palace was transformed into a Citadel after 1226.
-Since the reign of St Louis, an immense ditch and a semi circular barbican have transformed it into a fortress inside the city.
-It houses a lapidary Museum (see the Calvary of Villaniere) and also has two interior courtyards of remarkable architectural interest set against numerous towers (West-Rampart).
+Built in the 12C, the Trencavel Palace was turned into a citadel after 1226.
+Since the reign of St Louis, an immense ditch and a semi-circular barbican have made it a fortress within the olf walled town.
+It houses a lapidary museum (note the Calvary of Villanière) and also has two inner courtyards of remarkable architectural interest, boasting numerous towers (west ramparts).
+On the second floor you can see a film and exhibition explaining the restoration work at Viollet-le-Duc.